 Understanding ANSI Pressure Class Ratings

-A common misconception is that a “Class 150” flange is rated for 150 PSI at all temperatures.
-In reality, the pressure rating decreases as the service temperature increases .
-The class designation is a dimensionless number that represents the flange’s pressure-containing capacity at a reference temperature, not a direct PSI rating.
+A common misconception is that a "Class 150" flange is rated for 150 PSI at all temperatures.
+In reality, the pressure rating decreases as the service temperature increases.
+The class designation is a dimensionless number representing the flange's pressure-containing capacity at a reference temperature.

 ANSI/ASME ClassPN RatingTypical Applications